Fidaeic/pca_tools/README.md

 After the optimization carried out during Phase I and the calibration and diagnosis on Phase II, the model can be saved as a `pickle` object and used in a production environment, where anomalies can be detected in real-time.
 The resulting object is compatible with Scikit-learns `Pipeline` object.

+## Definition of the outliers

+- **Hotelling's T^2**: The Hotelling's T^2 chart evaluates whether the projection of an observation onto the hyperplane, as defined by the latent subspace, falls within the boundaries set by the reference (in-control) data.
+Consequently, when the value of this statistic surpasses the control limits, it signifies that the observation exhibits unusually extreme values across some or all of its K measured variables.
+This occurs despite the observation adhering to the correlation structure among the model's variables.
+Such observations are identified as abnormal outliers within the PCA model, indicating they are extreme or severe outliers.

+- **SPE (Squared Prediction Error)**: The SPE chart is designed to measure the distance, or noise variation, of an observation from the latent hyperplane, ensuring it remains within the predefined control limits.
+When SPE chart values exceed these limits, it indicates that the observation deviates from the behavior of the in-control data used to construct the model.
+Specifically, this deviation manifests as a disruption in the correlation structure established by the model.
+The SPE chart is adept at identifying the emergence of any novel events that cause the process to diverge from the hyperplane defined by the reference model.
+Observations identified through this method are classified as outliers external to the model, denoting them as alien or moderate outliers.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.